mfalgert/ews/README.md

 Master Thesis Project - Early Warning System (EWS)

 Requirements:
-Mininet 2.1.0 network emulator + Mininext extension, Quagga router daemon 0.99+, Paris-traceroute, PyBGPDump 2.0
+Mininet 2.1.0 network emulator + Mininext extension, Quagga router daemon 0.99+, Paris-traceroute, and PyBGPDump 2.0.

 How to run:
 Use boot.sh to start mininet with a preconfigured topology.